Chef Maneet Chauhan ’00, A Culinary Journey

 Best known as one of the panel of judges on the award-winning Food Network program, Chopped, Maneet Chauhan’s energy and creativity, combined with polished culinary skills and the courage to follow her passion, have proven to be the right ingredients for success.
 Recently named to Nation’s Restaurant News 2019 Power List, Maneet is the founding partner and president of Morph Hospitality Group in Nashville, TN.
 On November 30, 2018, Maneet opened Chaatable in the Sylvan Heights section of Nashville.
 The project has been a passion project for Maneet and her husband Vivek Deora and is based on the regional street food throughout India.
-In September 2014, Maneet partnered with North Gulch Hospitality owners Moni Advani, London Parfitt, and Austin Ratliff to open her first restaurant, Chauhan Ale & Masala House, a microbrewery and gastropub with Indian influences; Tànsuǒ, serving contemporary Chinese cuisine; and Mockingbird, a modern diner serving global fare all of which are located in Nashville.
+In September 2014, Maneet opened her first restaurant, Chauhan Ale & Masala House, a microbrewery and gastropub with Indian influences; Tànsuǒ, serving contemporary Chinese cuisine; and Mockingbird, a modern diner serving global fare all of which are located in Nashville.
 Maneet is also the co-owner of Mantra Artisan Ales in Franklin, TN and a partner in Steel Barrel Brewery in Murfreesboro, TN.
 “From the moment I stepped foot in the Music City I’ve had a love affair with the people and the burgeoning culinary scene,” she says.